Jane Seymour (actress): Acting career

-In 1980, Seymour played the role on stage of Constanze in Peter Shaffer's play Amadeus, opposite Ian McKellen as Salieri and Tim Curry as Mozart.
-The play premiered on Broadway in 1980, ran for 1,181 performances and was nominated for seven Tony Awards, of which it won five.
+In 1980, she played the role of Constanze on stage in Peter Shaffer's play Amadeus, opposite Ian McKellen as Salieri with Tim Curry as Mozart.
+The play premiered on Broadway in 1980, running for 1,181 performances.
+It was nominated for seven Tony Awards, of which it won five.

-Also in 1980, Seymour was given the role of young theatre actress Elise McKenna in the period romance Somewhere in Time.
-Though the film was made with a markedly limited budget, the role enticed Seymour with a character she felt she knew.
-The effort was a decided break from her earlier work and marked the start of her friendship with co-star Christopher Reeve.
+Also in 1980, she was given the role of young theatre actress Elise McKenna in the period romance Somewhere in Time.
+Although the film was made with a limited budget, the role enticed her with a character she'd felt she knew.
+The effort was a break from her earlier work and marked the start of her friendship with co-star Christopher Reeve.

 In 1981, she appeared in the television film East of Eden, based on the novel by John Steinbeck.
-Her portrayal of main antagonist Cathy Ames won her a Golden Globe.
-In 1982, she appeared in The Scarlet Pimpernel with Anthony Andrews and her Amadeus costar Ian McKellen.
-In 1984, Seymour appeared nude in the film Lassiter, co-starring Tom Selleck, but the film was a box office flop.
-In 1987, Seymour was the subject of a pictorial in Playboy magazine, although she did not pose nude.
+Her portrayal of main antagonist Cathy Ames which won her a Golden Globe.
+In 1982, she appeared in The Scarlet Pimpernel with Anthony Andrews, and her Amadeus costar Ian McKellen.
+In 1984, she appeared nude in the film Lassiter, co-starring Tom Selleck.
+However, the film was a box office flop.
+In 1987, she was the subject of a pictorial in Playboy magazine, although she did not pose nude.

-In 1988, Seymour got the female lead in the twelve-part television miniseries War and Remembrance, the continued story from the miniseries The Winds of War.
-She played Natalie Henry, an American Jewish woman trapped in Europe during World War II.
+In 1988 she won the female lead in the twelve-part television miniseries War and Remembrance, the continued story from the miniseries The Winds of War, playing Natalie Henry, an American Jewish woman trapped in Europe during World War II.
 That same year, she won an Emmy Award for playing Maria Callas in the television movie Onassis: The Richest Man in the World.

-In 1989, on the occasion of the 200th anniversary of the French Revolution, Seymour appeared in the television film La révolution française, filmed in both French and English.
-Seymour appeared as the doomed French queen, Marie Antoinette; Seymour's two children, Katherine and Sean, appeared as the queen's children.
+In 1989, on the occasion of the 200th anniversary of the French Revolution, she appeared in the television film La révolution française, filmed in both French and English.
+Then she appeared as the doomed French queen, Marie Antoinette; her two children, Katherine and Sean, appear as the queen's children.